erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 # Architecture Document

-<small>Note: This document is based on the Architecture Document template provided as part of “The complete guide to becoming a great Software Architect” course, by Memi Lavi.
+<small>Note: This document is based on an Architecture Document template provided as part of “The complete guide to becoming a great Software Architect” course, by Memi Lavi.
 The template is a copyrighted material by Memi Lavi (www.memilavi.com, memi@memilavi.com).</small>

 ### Table Of Content